Bill Verplank is an interaction designer, human-factors engineer and

 Computer Research in Music and Acoustics, at Stanford, teaching

 a course on designing input devices.
-Also, he lectures in Computer
+He also served on the Steering

 Links: